The Vocational Training Centre for Motor Mechanics offers opportunities for underprivileged and previously unemployed young adults.

 The Vocational Training Centre for Motor Mechanics was officially opened on February 3rd 2009, by the Deputy Minister of Tourism and Environmental Affairs, Joyce Mabudafhasi.
 The course which is MerSeta approved, offers opportunities for underprivileged and previously unemployed young adults, to gain employment after completion.
 The workshop, which is equipped with the necessary tools and machinery, is dedicated to the training of up to ten apprentices in Motor Mechanics.

-Educator Mario Volanie, is very proud of his students who pass the Level 1, Motor Mechanics, Extended Course (3-6 months).
-The extended course was put into place to ensure that the students become comfortable with the use of the English language, in it’s written and spoken form, in order to pass their theoretical exams, which take place at the College of Cape Town.
-We also teach them the basic skills further needed to seek employment.
+Our tutors are very proud of their students who pass the Level 1, Motor Mechanics, Extended Course (6 months).
+The extended course was put in place to ensure that the students become comfortable with the use of the English language, in it’s written and spoken form, in order to pass their theoretical exams, which take place at the College of Cape Town.
+We also teach them the basic skills needed to seek employment.

 iThemba Labantu proudly offers in-depth computer training to members of the community of Philippi.
 Since its opening in 2007, the computer school has expanded from 10 to 18 computers.
-The head of the computer department, teaches basic computer skills, using some of the commonly used programs, such as; Microsoft Word, Excel and PowerPoint.
-Parallel to this, the students are also taught basic time management skills, as well guidance for using the Internet and email as tools to search and apply for current job opportunities, focusing on the importance of compiling a professional and relevant CV.
+The head of the computer department, teaches basic computer skills, using some of the commonly used programs such as Microsoft Word, Excel and PowerPoint.
+Parallel to this, the students are also taught basic time management skills and receive guidance for using the Internet and email as tools to search and apply for current job opportunities, focusing on the importance of compiling a professional and relevant CV.
 Anyone is eligible to apply for the computer course, as long as they are dedicated to learning and are prepared to attend classes on a regular basis.
 On completion of the course the students are handed a certificate, which may improve their chances of finding employment.
-Currently we have over 25 students attending our computer classes.

-Copyright © 2021 Ithemba Labantu – Alle Rechte vorbehalten.
+Copyright © 2021 iThemba Labantu - All Rights Reserved.